FredericOdermatt/NLP_commonsense/README.md

 * bpeek -J JOBNAME: will output recent lines a job wrote on the GPU
 * An activated enviroment will automatically be picked up by the submission system.

+## Working with submodules

+The submodules are their own git-repo.
+Any change inside KaLM should be added and commit first inside KaLM. \
+Then in a second step you can `git add KaLM` in the main folder and commit this change.